 Your tutor can also give pastoral guidance and support.
 In the case of serious personal worries tutors are encouraged to direct you to Student Wellbeing Support Services.

 Your tutor sees you at weekly tutorials in terms 1 and 2 of years 1 and 2 and in the first half of term 3 in year 1.
-These tutorials are designed
+These tutorials should

-- To help you with general questions about your studies, including your choice of options, approach to examinations and possible course changes.
+- Help you with general questions about your studies, including your choice of options, approach to examinations and possible course changes.

-- To help you with the core modules.
-They also mark your attempts at the questions on the worksheets associated with PX129 & PX276 (Maths/Physics students) and PX146 & PX275 (Physics students).
+- Help you with the core modules.
+They also mark your attempts at the questions on the worksheets associated with PX129 & PX276 (Maths/Physics students) and PX146 & PX275 (Physics and Physics with Astro students).

-- To support your studies generally.
+- Support your studies generally.
 Where appropriate this may involve

 - Working through conceptual problems associated with the modules